The history of glucosamine and chondroitin

 Uses of glucosamine and chondroitin

 Glucosamine products have been studied and used for the healing of skin wounds, stomach ailments, and joint problems.
 Their use in the relief and healing of the symptoms of joint disease is currently their biggest use.
-Glucosamine and chondroitin have been successfully used in humans, horses, dogs, and cats.
-This article deals only with glucosamine and chondroitin and their therapeutic use for osteoarthritis in the dog and cat.
+Glucosamine and chondroitin have been successfully used in humans, horses, cats and dogs.
+This article deals only with glucosamine and chondroitin and their therapeutic use for osteoarthritis in the cat and dog.

-There are many different joints that can be affected by osteoarthritis in the dog, but by far, the most common is the hip joints.
-Hip Dysplasia is very common in many of the larger breeds of dogs.
+There are many different joints that can be affected by osteoarthritis in the cat.
+Cats can develop hip dysplasia just like dogs.
 This condition greatly exacerbates the normal wear on the smooth cartilage protecting the bony surface of the joint.
 When this cartilage wears away there is a bone to bone contact, which creates the pain seen with arthritis.
-Even dogs that do not have hip dysplasia may have a decrease in this cartilage as they age, and will show signs of arthritis.
-In addition, aging dogs may also have arthritis in their knees, elbows, and shoulders and cartilage loss or damage that respond to glucosamine and chondroitin.

-Glucosamine and chondroitin are also often used as an aid in the treatment of spinal disc injuries or post operatively in dogs that have undergone joint surgery.
+Glucosamine and chondroitin are also often used as an aid in the treatment of spinal disc injuries or post operatively in cats or dogs that have undergone joint surgery.